Obolo people: 1904 British expedition

-Prior to the British colonial era, the Obolo people were among the first to come in contact with the Europeans and traded mainly with the Portuguese.
-They worshipped a national deity called Yok-Obolo, who is the founder and spiritual head of the Obolo people said to have elevated to a god upon death.

 Christianity was already accepted in Obolo land long before 1699.
-When John Barbot visited Dony Town (Andoni) in 1699, he observed that the King of Dony Town accepted Christianity and priests were regularly sent from Sao Tome and Brazil to minister to him.
+When John Barbot visited Dony Town (Andoni) in 1699, he observed that the King of Dony Town accepted Christianity and priests were regularly sent from Sao Tome and Brazil to him to act as ministers.
 The king of Dony Town also spoke Portuguese.
-Nonetheless, the Yok-Obolo was still feared among neighbouring tribes, who spread rumours of their ferocity in battle to the British.
+Nonetheless, the Yok-Obolo was still feared among neighboring tribes, who spread rumors of their ferocity in battle even to the British.

-In 1869, King Jaja had to enter an oath of allegiance with the Yok-Obolo before he was allowed to establish his new town Opobo (1870) in Andoni territory.
-This was against the wish of Bishop Ajayi Crowther, who lamented that King Jaja was entering the "Heart of Darkness" when he came to Obolo in 1869 for treaty negotiatins with the Obolos.

-In response to the stories about the Obolo, the British colonial authorities decided to send a punitive expedition against them in 1904.
-The expedition was led by Captain A.A.
-Whitehouse, with the aim of destroying Obolo as a political entity and reducing their influence among neighbouring tribes in the Niger Delta.
-On arrival, Whitehouse and his military team went straight to Alabie Town (Agwut-Obolo), burnt and destroyed the high altar of the deity of the Obolo monarchy, Yok-obolo, and the site of the House of Skulls with over 2,000 skulls of Obolo enemies killed in wars.

 After destroying the House of Skulls and the Shrine of Yok-Obolo, the British split Andoni into six parts, each attached to one of the six Native Courts in the Niger Delta, hoping to destroy the Obolo politically.
 Some of the bronze arts and crafts collected by the British during this expedition are still on display in the British Museum.

 Language

-The Obolo people speak the Obolo language as their only native language.
-Obolo language contributes to the identity of the people of Andoni and Eastern Obolo.
-It is one of the 535 languages in Nigeria and belongs to the Lower Cross River language sub-branch of the Delta Cross branches of the Eastern Division of South Central Niger Congo language family.
+The Obolo people speak the Obolo language.